-System theory might well be defined as “the science of the general laws of motion or change in natural, social and human-conceived systems”.
+Today, system theory is the science or general laws of change in natural, social and human-conceived systems.

 In “Anti-Dühring and The Dialectics of Nature”, Engels defined three fundamental laws of dialectic materialism.

-Note however: throwing scientific ideas into a pot and drawing analogies doesn’t amount to science.
+However, throwing some scientific ideas into a pot and drawing analogies doesn’t amount to science.